-PMC Bank case: Shiv Sena MP Sanjay Raut's wife to appear before Enforcement Directorate today
+PMC Bank case: Shiv Sena MP Sanjay Raut's wife skips Enforcement Directorate's summons

-Mumbai, Dec 29: Shiv Sena MP Sanjay Raut's wife Varsha Raut will appear before the Enforcement Directorate today in a case related to Punjab and Maharashtra Co-operative (PMC) Bank scam.
+Mumbai, Dec 29: In a recent development, Shiv Sena leader Sanjay Raut's wife has sought more time to appear before the Enforcement Directorate for questioning in the PMC bank fraud case.

+Varsha Raut had been summoned by the agency that investigates financial crimes on Sunday prompting a war of words between Maharashtra's ruling Shiv Sena and ally-turned-adversary BJP which governs at the centre.

 It can be seen that this is the third time Varsha Raut has been summoned the probe agency.
 She had skipped the earlier two summons citing ill health, according to the sources said.